Sleep hygiene in children and young people

 The use of electronic devices (such as televisions, mobile phones and tablet computers) close to bedtime can prevent your child from settling to sleep.
 This is because they produce light that is good at suppressing natural hormones in the brain that cause sleepiness.

-Ideally, these devices should not be used in the hours before bed, and should be removed from your child’s bedroom in order to create an environment that your child associates with sleep.
+Ideally, these devices should not be used in the hours before bed and removed from your child’s bedroom to create an environment that your child associates with sleep.

 If your child uses these devices to help them fall asleep, consider replacing this routine with a bedtime story or playing soothing music.

-If your child is anxious, the use of a night light, cuddly toy or baby monitor may help them to feel safe and to learn to self-settle.
+If your child is anxious, the use of a night light, cuddly toy or baby monitor may help them to feel safe and learn how to self-settle.